EmmanuelMmanda/simple-api-for-calculation-area-peimeter-and-circumference/README.md

 1. Clone this repository on your local machine.
 2. From your terminal install project dependancy flask - Learn how to install here - https://phoenixnap.com/kb/install-flask
-3. from your CLI Run python main.py
+3. From your CLI Run python main.py
 4. Test the endpoints.